RobertTalbert/sevensteps/SevenSteps.md

 >__Flipped Learning is a pedagogical approach in which first contact with new concepts moves from the group learning space to the individual learning space in the form of structured activity, and the resulting group space is transformed into a dynamic, interactive learning environment where the educator guides students as they apply concepts and engage creatively in the subject matter.__

 This definition is a variation on one given [by the Flipped Learning Network](http://flippedlearning.org/definition-of-flipped-learning/).

 Let's unpack the terms in that definition:

 + _Group learning space_ refers to any context in which students are assembling to learn as a group.
 For traditional face-to-face courses, this means "class time".
 For online courses, this could mean times when the class meets at the same time on Skype or a chat program to discuss things with the instructor, or a stretch of time where interaction takes place on a discussion board.
 + _Individual learning space_ refers to any context in which students are learning outside of a formal group setting.
 For traditional face-to-face courses, this refers to time and space in between class meetings --- even if students work as a group (for example through an informal study group).
 For online classes, this refers to time and space spent by the student to work independently (again, whether or not s/he works with others).

-Flipped learning is called what it is because it "flips" the use of group and individual spaces from what is normally encountered in a traditional class setup.
+Flipped learning "flips" the use of group and individual spaces from what is normally encountered in a traditional class setup.
 In the traditional model, learning begins in the group space through the introduction of new ideas (by the professor, through direct instruction) and some basic learning tasks, and mastery is expected to happen through later student work in their individual spaces:

 ![Traditional structure](tradspace.jpeg)